ssahani/vmdk2kvm/README.md

 ## 20. Documentation index

-All detailed documentation, workflows, examples, and reference material live here:
+All detailed documentation, workflows, examples, and references live here:

 👉 **[https://github.com/ssahani/vmdk2kvm/tree/main/docs](https://github.com/ssahani/vmdk2kvm/tree/main/docs)**

 ---

-*Convert with intent.
+**Convert with intent.
 Repair with evidence.
-Boot without luck.*
+Boot without luck.**

+---

+If you want, the next natural step is a **short “Why this exists” preface** or a **one-page quick-start flow** for people skimming before committing to the deep read.